AztecProtocol/aztec-packages/docs/docs/aztec/smart_contracts/functions/context.md

 To allow for flexibility in the number of arguments supported by Aztec functions, all function inputs are reduced to a singular value which can be proven from within the application.

-The `args_hash` is the result of pedersen hashing all of a function's inputs.
+The `args_hash` is the result of Pedersen hashing all of a function's inputs.

 ### Return Values